szaiser/pym8190a/README.md

 `>>> import pym8190a`

-As a basic example, we write a basic, two segment long sequence.
+As a basic example, write a basic, two segment long sequence.
 The necessary steps are:

 * create an empty sequence with name `sequence0`
 * append the first segment and fill it with data.
 This first segment consists of one user generated step and is supposed to turn sample marker on.